ylesia-wu/power-outage-analysis/README.md

 Null hypothesis: the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is not missing.
 Alternative hypothesis: the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing is different from the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is not missing.
-Test Statistics: Since `CLIMATE.REGION` is a categorical variable.
-We used Total variation distance (TVD) as the test statistics.
+Test Statistics: Since `CLIMATE.REGION` is a categorical variable, we used Total variation distance (TVD) as the test statistics.
 Observed Statistics: 0.23159749848146532

 We drew distribution plots of these two distributions.